This article was last updated March 2022.

-I have to tell you, this place has it all if you are a wandering climber.
+And I have to tell you, El Potrero Chico has it all if you are a wandering climber.

-This combined with cheap Mexican living and a slow pace of life makes it an excellent location to go for a short vacation or stay for the whole season.
+This, combined with the low cost of living in Mexico, makes it an excellent location for a short vacation or even to stay for the whole season.

 Why Go To El Potrero Chico?

 El Potrero Chico is a world-class winter sport climbing destination.
 There is a huge amount to climb there at every grade.
 It actually has one of the largest selections of “moderate” (5.9-5.11a) climbs in the world.